Looked at others' LinkedIn Profiles during your job search? Noticed the Recommendations section?

 A note of caution: LinkedIn automatically asks every recommendation recipient to return the favor and write a recommendation for the person who just recommended you.
 While this makes sense in some cases, be sure to limit your reciprocal endorsements, as recruiters may ignore these "traded favors."

 Approaching a past (or even current, depending on your relationship) supervisor can feel daunting.
 However, you can map out a plan that includes approaching your boss personally (with at least a phone call), then a carefully-worded request for endorsement via LinkedIn:

 "Jerry, it's been a great experience to work on your team and learn from you.
 I am requesting a recommendation that can be used to describe our working relationship and my growth in this position."

 Recommendations don't have to come from within your employer's place of business.
 Clients often witness the extra effort put in by account reps, consultants, sales managers, and other professionals, and can be approached for an endorsement on LinkedIn:

-While gaining more LinkedIn endorsements might not be high on your priority list, these testimonials will be scanned – and often – by prospective employers!
+While gaining more LinkedIn recommendations might not be high on your priority list, these testimonials will be scanned – and often – by prospective employers!
 Try some new ways to gain more recommendations by making it easier for others to verify the quality of your work, using a personal, heartfelt request.

 Job-Hunt's LinkedIn for Job Search Expert Laura Smith-Proulx, Executive Director of An Expert Resume, is an award-winning executive resume writer, national columnist, author, LinkedIn and SEO enthusiast, and past recruiter.
 Laura is author of How to Get Hired Faster: 60+ Proven Tips and Strategies to Access the Hidden Job Market.
-Connect with Laura on Twitter at @ResumeExpert, on LinkedIn at LinkedIn.com/in/laurasmithproulx.
+Follow Laura on Twitter at @ResumeExpert and on LinkedIn.